bpoole1989/Test-First-Part-2/08-Classes/README.md

 - add a `constructor` method to a class
 - use the `super()` function in a `constructor` method of a Subclass

+#### 02 - Macbook

+This is another `class` based exercise, make sure to read the README.md for the problem.

-It is important to have an understanding of the prototype chain before completing these exercises.
+**Note:** It is important to have an understanding of the prototype chain before completing these exercises.